saeed40001/HTML-Gallery-Viewer/README.md

 If the product receives enough interest, future updates may expand the current HTML preview capabilities.

 Planned Improvements
--Enhanced Single-Page Preview
+-Enhanced Single-Page Preview.
 -The current Center and Tailwind Source Injection features are available while HTML pages are displayed in the gallery.
 -A future update is planned to extend these capabilities to pages opened in a larger, single-page view.
 -This would allow you to:
-  Center an HTML page while viewing it individually Apply the selected Tailwind CSS/JavaScript source to an individually opened page Work with a single HTML page in a larger viewing area while retaining the same preview controls
+  Center an HTML page while viewing it individually.
+  Apply the selected Tailwind CSS/JavaScript source to an individually opened page.
+  Work with a single HTML page in a larger viewing area while retaining the same preview controls.

 Current Status
 At the moment, Center and Tailwind Source Injection are available for HTML pages within the gallery view.